josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.
-* In Windows 10 1909 (November 2019 Update) and later, modern search experience in File Explorer powered by Windows Search user interface is supported.

 ## Mail